 In general, when going to Asian countries, cash is king.
 And by king, I mean if you don’t have cash then you’re f’d.
-The little corner shack serving Fanta out of a organ transplant cooler won’t accept credit or debit cards.
-Legit accommodation, for the most part will, even if they are not a huge chain.
+The little corner shack serving Fanta out of an organ transplant cooler won’t accept credit or debit cards.
+Legit accommodation, for the most part, will, even if they are not a huge chain.
 And the 7-11’s of this world I think will also accept card.
 Transportation will be hit or miss.
 Again, most buses where you need to sit on a cage with a live chicken in it won’t but some main train stations might.

 Most banks will have different withdrawal limits as well (both the local bank and your own) so keep this in mind.